William Kaelin Jr.

 William G. Kaelin Jr. (born November 23, 1957) is an American Nobel laureate physician-scientist.
 He is a professor of medicine at Harvard University and the Dana–Farber Cancer Institute.
 His laboratory studies tumor suppressor proteins.

 In 2016, Kaelin received the Albert Lasker Award for Basic Medical Research and the AACR Princess Takamatsu Award.

 He also won the Nobel Prize in Physiology or Medicine in 2019 along with Peter J. Ratcliffe and Gregg L. Semenza.

 Early life and education

-Kaelin was born in New York City on November 23, 1957.
+Kaelin was born in New York City on November 23, 1957, to William George and Nancy Priscilla (Horn) Kaelin.
 Kaelin earned his bachelor's degree in mathematics and chemistry at Duke University, and stayed to attain an MD, graduating in 1982.
 He did his residency in internal medicine at Johns Hopkins School of Medicine and his fellowship in oncology at Dana–Farber Cancer Institute (DFCI).
 After deciding as an undergraduate that research was not a strength of his, at DFCI he did research in the lab of David Livingston, where he found success in the study of retinoblastoma.
 In 1992, he set up his own lab at DFCI down the hall from Livingston's where he investigated hereditary forms of cancer such as von Hippel–Lindau disease.
 He became a professor at Harvard Medical School in 2002.